-Crossing Guard Rules:
+Crossing Guard Rules

 School Zone Speed Rules:

 Speeding in school zones costs you more than speeding in other places.
 Fines are increased if you are caught speeding in a school zone by up to 60%.
-Not to mention that it will cost you 3 demerit points if you are caught going 20 km over the speed limit (i.e., 60km in a 40km school zone will cost you $180 and 3 demerit points).
+Not to mention that it will cost you 3 demerit points if you are caught going 20 km over the speed limit (i.e., 60km in a 40km school zone will cost you $180 and three demerit points).

-Watch out for reduced speeds and signage that indicates you are in school zones.
+Always watch out for reduced speeds and signage that indicates you are in school zones.

+A 2019 CAA school zone safety poll found that nearly 70% of Canadians have witnessed a distracted driver in a school zone and 64% have witnessed speeding.
+Help keep our roads safe.
 Ensure you know the rules of the roads in school zones and always remain vigilant!
 Children’s lives literally depend on it!

 If you would like to get more involved in road safety, we invite you to take the #RoadSMARTS pledge.
 By taking the Road SMARTS Pledge, you Support Making All Road Travel Safe, which can help improve road safety for everyone.
 When road behaviours change, accidents can be reduced.
 For more information and to take the pledge for free, visit https://www.ottawasafetycouncil.ca/road-smarts